The training of M.S. graduates in computer science provides students with the knowledge and skills to:

 - feedback to student

-Roles of the Graduate School and the graduate programs in helping students to achieve Goal 1:
+Roles of the School of Graduate Studies and the graduate programs in helping students to achieve Goal 1:

 - Periodic review of curricular offerings and assessment tools